-I’ve been reading Saint Francis de Sales Introduction to the Devote Life and applying some his proscribed practices to my prayer life, especially during my weekly holy hour.
+I’ve been reading Saint Francis de Sales Introduction to the Devout Life and applying some his proscribed practices to my prayer life, especially during my weekly holy hour.
 One exercise I’m particularly fond of is following his plan for focused meditation upon individual scenes from Christ’s life.
 The recommended steps condensed into the simplest terms are:

 - Place yourself in the presence of God, recognizing He is everywhere and seeking Him within your heart; praying for Him to make His presence felt.